olorunda/cbtapp/README.md

 # cbtapp
-A easy to use computer based test web application with an admi and student panel Import the sql file use this admin login to loginin into the app username:olll@gg.com password:peace133
+A easy to use computer based test web application with an admin and student panel Import the sql file use this admin login to loginin into the app username:olll@gg.com password:peace133